-- All case files must contain: - A current signed and dated Application, with a completed page six (Agency Use Section) - All supporting documentation - Heating Equipment Repair and Replacement Worksheet (LDSS-4867) - Job Proposals (LDSS-4867A) - Final itemized bills which include the customer's signature - Case notes - Case records for heating equipment replacement must be retained for ten years. - 5.
-Case Supervisory Review - SSD's must review all applications for Heating Equipment Repair and Replacement. - All applications for Heating Equipment Repair and Replacement must be reviewed by a county employee at least one level above the county employee certifying the application for assistance.
+- All case files must contain:

+- A current signed and dated Application, with a completed page six (Agency Use Section).

+- All supporting documentation

+- Heating Equipment Repair and Replacement Worksheet (LDSS-4867)

+- Job Proposals (LDSS-4867A)

+- o Final itemized bills.

+- Case notes

+- Case records for heating equipment replacement must be retained for ten years.

+5. Case Supervisory Review

+- SSD's must review all applications for Heating Equipment Repair and Replacement. - All applications for Heating Equipment Repair and Replacement must be reviewed by a county employee at least one level above the county employee certifying the application for assistance.